-This section provides a brief background to the work undertaken to date and the decisions that have led to the areas of search being identified.
+This section provides a brief background to the work undertaken to date and the decisions that have led to areas of search being identified in East Dorset.
 It does not seek to cover background policy as this is covered later in the report.